UribeJr/shopify-customer-tag-volume-discount-script/README.md

-# shopify-customer-tag-volume-discount-script
+# Shopify Discount Script

-This scripts creates an automatic discount based off their customer tag and also creates an automatic discount based off $ spent.
-This compares all applicable discounts and only applies the largest one.
-(Either Loyalty/VIP discount or Volume)
+This discount script combines automatic discounts based off a customer tag and volume discounts based off $$ Spent.
+If you qualify for both a customer tagged VIP discount and a volume discount.
+This script will then compare which discount is larger and only apply the higher discount of the two.
+This prevents two discounts stacking on top of eachother.